Home Buyer’s Guide

 How long does it take to build a new home?

-In most cases it takes between 6-9 months to build a new home.
-This process includes selecting your floorplan, signing a purchase agreement, picking your finishes, construction and walk-throughs at various stages of construction and then closing.
+Home construction timelines vary.
+A construction process includes selecting your floorplan, signing a purchase agreement, picking your finishes, construction and walk-throughs at various stages of construction and then closing.

 What is a buyers market?